 Whether you’re taking the kids for swimming lessons or using your local pool to keep active and fit, swimming should be fun and safe.
 Legally, swimming pool operators have a duty of care to try to ensure the safety of all swimmers and visitors to the pool.
 However, accidents and injuries do sometimes occur that can lead to swimming pool accident claims.
 If you or a loved one has been injured or made ill at a swimming pool, this article will show you the types of accidents that could be claimed for and what any compensation payout could cover.

-To help you begin a swimming pool accident claim, one of our advisors will answer any questions you might have.
+To help you begin a swimming pool accident claim, our advisors will answer any questions you might have.
 During a no-obligation consultation, they’ll assess the merits of your claim and offer free legal advice.
-If suitable, you’ll be partnered with one of our personal injury solicitors.
-They’ll deal with your case on a No Win, No Fee basis if they agree to work with you so you won’t need to pay any legal fees upfront.
+If suitable, you’ll be partnered with a personal injury solicitor from our panel.
+They’ll deal with your case on a No Win, No Fee basis if they agree to work with you so there’s no requirement to pay any fees upfront.

 To learn more about claiming compensation for a swimming pool accident, please continue reading.
 Alternatively, please feel free to call us on 0800 652 1345 at any point if you have any questions.